vsillan/game-server-programming-course/presentations/intro.md

 Note:

-- APIs more general purpose than real-time implementations
+- APIs are more general purpose than real-time implementations

 ---